-We have seven strategic policy priorities in place to help us achieve our sector vision: Local democracy powering community and national success.
+We have five policy priorities in place to help us achieve our sector vision: Local democracy powering community and national success.

 Each policy priority below carries with it technical work that will help to build vibrant communities and economic growth across all of New Zealand.

 Click here for a one page summary of our policy priorities.

 To view our policy priorities document please click here.

 To view our Elections Manifesto please click here.

 To view the CouncilMARK™ local government excellence programme please click here